320+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Title Tommy Shelby’s solely sister.

-- Which warfare have the Peaky Blinders returned from in season 1?
+- Which battle have the Peaky Blinders returned from in season 1?

 - Which space of Birmingham is the present set?

-- The disappearance of which gadgets prompts Inspector Campbell to go to the Peaky Blinders within the first place?
+- The disappearance of which objects prompts Inspector Campbell to go to the Peaky Blinders within the first place?

 - What does the slang time period ‘Tokyo’ refer to in Peaky Blinders?